Dependence of acoustic surface gravity on geometric configuration of matter for axially symmetric background flows in the Schwarzschild metric ~: Dependence of acoustic surface gravity on flow geometry -- Polytropic accretion

 In figure 1, we study the ${\cal E} - \lambda$ plane for three different flow geometries.
 Variation of ${\cal E} - \lambda$ branches for flow in hydrostatic equilibrium along the vertical direction, conical flow and flow with constant thickness are represented by solid red lines, dashed green lines, and dotted blue lines, respectively.
-Hereafter, we will follow the aforementioned colour scheme to show results corresponding to the flow geometries discussed above.
-For flow with constant height, A$_1$A$_2$A$_3$A$_4$ represents the region of $\left[{\cal E},\lambda\right]$ for which eq. (\ref{anal50}) provides three real positive roots lying outside the gravitational horizon.
+Hereafter, we will follow the aforementioned color scheme to show results corresponding to the flow geometries discussed above.
+For flow with constant height, A$_1$A$_2$A$_3$A$_4$ represents the region of $\left[{\cal E},\lambda\right]$ for which eq. (\ref{anal42}) along with the corresponding critical point conditions provides three real positive roots lying outside the gravitational horizon.
 For region A$_1$A$_2$A$_3$, one finds ${\dot {\Xi}}_{\rm inner} > {\dot {\Xi}}_{\rm outer}$ and accretion is multi-critical.
-A subspace of A$_1$A$_2$A$_3$ allows shock formation and such subspace provides true multi-transonic accretion where the stationary transonic solution passing through the outer sonic point joins with the stationary transonic solution through the inner sonic point through a discontinuous energy preserving shock of Rankine-Hugoniot type.
+A subspace of A$_1$A$_2$A$_3$ allows shock formation.
+Such a subspace provides true multi-transonic accretion where the stationary transonic solution passing through the outer sonic point joins with the stationary transonic solution constructed through the inner sonic point through a discontinuous energy preserving shock of Rankine-Hugoniot type.
 Such shocked multi-transonic solution contains two smooth transonic (from sub to super) transitions at two regular sonic points (of saddle type) and a discontinuous transition (from super to sub) at the shock location.
-Such configuration possesses multiple acoustic horizons, two regular black hole type at two sonic points and one `irregular' white hole type at the shock location.
-The acoustic gravity corresponding to the white hole, however, can not be computed since the advective velocity and sound speed becomes non-differentiable at such discontinuities.
-The analogue Hawking temperature thus becomes formally infinite at the shock location, which is in accordance with the finding reported in \cite{leonhardt-hawking-radiation-dispersive-media} where the formalism for obtaining the Hawking like temperature fails to provide acceptable results for very large value of the space gradient of the background flow velocity normal to the acoustic horizon (advective velocity for our case).
-The aforementioned discontinuity would be smeared out provided the viscosity and other dissipative effects would be included in the background fluid system (so that the middle center type critical point would become a critical point of spiral type) and one one would obtain a finite but large value of the acoustic surface gravity evaluated at the white hole horizon which can be considered as an astrophysical manifestation of the general result reported in \cite{lib00}.